 This document is at http://www.rogerclarke.com/EC/GAIP.html

 On the other hand, many of these documents have been developed by well-resourced organisations that have access to researchers, developers and implementors of various AI technologies.
-Great care must be taken to appreciate sub-texts, to consider why statements are framed as they are, to understand the effects of qualifying words, and to identify aspects that are entirely missing.
-Provided that appropriate scepticism is brought to the activity, however, there is value to be extracted from these documents.
+In extracting the documents' information content, considerable care is needed, in order to appreciate sub-texts, to consider why statements are framed as they are, to understand the effects of qualifying words, and to identify aspects that are entirely missing.
+Provided that such care is brought to the activity, there is a great deal of value to be extracted from these documents.